Terra Nil: Gameplay

 Terra Nil is a "reverse city-builder", meaning that players must attempt to rewild a barren wasteland and rebuild its ecosystems.

 Players are tasked with turning a barren wasteland into an ecological paradise with a variety of flora and fauna.

 This is achieved by placing a number of buildings on the landscape which allow you to terraform.
 Wind turbines provide power, but can only be placed on stone tiles.
 These are used to power toxin scrubbers, which prepare the soil for irrigation.
 Water pumps are used to refill dried river beds, while additional tools allow the player to create new rivers anywhere on the map and new stone tiles on select river beds.

 For each tile which is converted from wasteland into lush ecosystem, the player is rewarded with points, which can be spent on further buildings and upgrades.

 In the second stage of the game, players can upgrade existing buildings to create biomes such as wetlands, wildflower meadows and dense forests.
 Restoring these biomes will cause herds of deer, flocks of birds, schools of fish and lone wandering bears to populate the map.

-The unique selling point of the game comes in the third phase, where – once a sufficient amount of the ecosystem and weather has been restored – the player is tasked with recycling the buildings they have placed in order to create an airship on which they will leave the map.
+In the third phase, once a sufficient amount of the ecosystem and weather has been restored – the player is tasked with recycling the buildings they have placed in order to create an airship on which they will leave the map.
 Doing so, they will leave no trace of their presence; just a rewilded paradise.